MetOffice/mo-data-services-example-code/README.md

   * Sign up to one or more of the Atmospheric Model data services.
   * Receive one or more API keys.
-  * Receive one or more SNS topic Amazon Resource Names (ARNs) if using an AWS accont.
+  * Receive one or more SNS topic Amazon Resource Names (ARNs) if using an AWS account.

 # Actions: